-The Australian Dietary Guidelines recommend eating a variety of vegetables everyday.
-Vegetables should make up a large part of your daily food intake and they’re encouraged at every meal – and snacks too!
+The Australian Dietary Guidelines recommend eating a variety of vegetables every day.
+Vegetables should make up a large part of your daily food intake, and they’re encouraged at every meal – breakfast and snacks too!

-Research shows that only 8.6% per cent of four to eight year olds in Australia eat the recommended serves of vegetables each day (1).
-As kids get older, this number decreases with 4.6% of nine to thirteen year olds meeting their requirements.
-The most commonly consumed vegetable are potatoes.
+Research shows that only 8.6% per cent of four to eight-year-olds in Australia eat the recommended serves of vegetables each day (1).
+As kids get older, this number decreases to 4.6% of nine to thirteen-year-olds meeting their requirements.
+The most commonly consumed vegetable is potatoes.

 Why are vegetables important?

 Vegetables provide vitamins, minerals, dietary fibre and many phytonutrients (nutrients naturally present in plants) that help your body stay healthy.
 Since vegetables are low in kilojoules (energy) relative to many other foods, including them every day can help prevent excessive weight gain.
 They may also help protect against chronic diseases such as heart disease, stroke and some types of cancers (2).
 Different vegetables and fruit can help protect the body in different ways, so choose a variety of colours every day, such as:

 • Green (broccoli, spinach, peas)